Hiding The Brushstrokes

 Starring Adam Fried, Ian Dick, Rachel Alig and Jorgie Goico

-- We shot on unsecured locations, dodging security in dozens of public areas both on and off the ship.
+...shot entirely guerilla on unsecured locations, slipping security in dozens of public areas onboard and off.

-- We shot two or three takes at most for the vast majority of the scenes, many of which were emotional, carefully choreographed and irreplaceable if we missed our chance to get them.
+...shot two or three takes (at most) for the vast majority of the scenes, many of which were emotional, carefully choreographed and irreplaceable if we missed our chance.

-Honestly, if someone told me that one day I'd be making the film that I just described above, I would have checked my dosage.
-At the time I was no stranger to one-off, one-shot theater and guerrilla filmmaking, but the sheer magnitude of what we attempted amazed me then and still astounds me to this day.
-Rob Williams, in my mind, was one of the first filmmakers to embrace the versatility and ubiquity of the smartphone camera when he shot Happiness Adjacent on the iPhone 6+, allowing him to move and shoot discreetly in environments where a skeleton film crew would find themselves either unwelcome or hard pressed to even fit.
+The sheer magnitude of what we attempted amazed me back then and still astounds me to this day.
+Rob Williams, in my mind, was one of the first filmmakers to utilize the versatility and ubiquity of the smartphone camera when he shot Happiness Adjacent on the iPhone 6+, allowing all of us to move and shoot discreetly in environments where even a skeleton film crew would find themselves either unwelcome or hard pressed to fit.
 The whole reason we were able to shoot the film in the first place rested solely on Rob's ballsy conjecture that he could make a movie shot on a smartphone feel it was shot on a camera worth exponentially more.
-He succeeded at this by making the camera another actor, flowing through the fantastical landscape of Mexico and the gaudy interior of the ship as it followed myself, Adam and Rachel on the ride of a lifetime.
+He succeeded at this by making the camera another actor, flowing through the labyrinthine interior of the ship and the fantastic beauty of Mexico as it followed myself, Adam and Rachel on the ride of a lifetime.

-When I initially inquired about Happiness Adjacent it was just another submission in about a dozen I sent off that day.
-I had no idea if it was going to be fantastically good, painfully bad, or the average case in LA's writing scene- just another audition.
-I only got to read a scene when Rob contacted me around four months later to arrange a self-tape audition, and boy was I happy when I did.
-I was enduring a bout of flu and fully thought his email was a fever dream when it bounced across my laptop between viewings of The West Wing and Airplane, but once the fever broke, there it was.
+When I initially inquired about Happiness Adjacent it was just another submission in about a dozen I sent off every day.
+Like all the others I had no idea if it was going to be fantastically good, painfully bad, or the average case in LA's- just another audition.
+Around four months later Rob reached out to arrange a self-tape audition, I was enduring a bout of the flu at the time and fully thought his email was a fever dream when it bounced across my laptop in between viewings of The West Wing and Airplane.
 Rob was incredibly understanding about my delay, and once I received the sides that I was to audition with, I quickly realized that this was a story that I would love to tell.
-Kurt Dimmeldorf, on the surface, was fairly far removed from me- a married yet closeted bisexual Jew(ish) man from the midwest who seeks out flings with other men on the rare vacations he and his wife take (apparently a well-established trope in LGBTQ cinema), but the depth of pathos that Rob imbued this character with floored me and stood out from the crowd.
+Kurt Dimmeldorf, on the surface, was fairly far removed from me- a married yet closeted bisexual Jew(ish) man from the midwest who seeks out flings with other men on the rare vacations he and his wife take (apparently a well-established trope in LGBTQ cinema), but the depth of pathos that Rob imbued this character with floored me and easily stood out from the crowd of poorly-written protagonists.
 Kurt wasn't a guy on the hunt for some vacation dick- he wanted desperately to connect with someone on an emotional level that he wasn't capable of reaching with his wife.
 He was a man for whom loyalty and love were tightly interwoven and yet as fluid as the life he led.
 He drinks heavily, he lies convincingly, but through it all he loved so, so deeply.

 Round One: The Self-Tape

 My self-taped audition...whoo.
 First of all, it's easily one of the longer single take auditions that I've made, clocking in around five minutes for two scenes, one awkwardly comedic and the other painfully intimate.
 The first scene was an early version of the one where Kurt and Hank meet, a snappy back and forth where the two joust over family history and career choices.
-As I watch it three years later, I remember sitting in the kitchen of our Tujunga house as David Murakami, one of my best friends (and directors) from college was reading the lines opposite me.
-You can hear one of us stumbling over some Yiddish that Rob sprinkled throughout the script to lend some authenticity to Kurt's Jewish heritage.
+As I watch it three years later, I remember sitting in the kitchen of the collegiate Tujunga house as David Murakami, one of my best friends from college, was reading the lines opposite me.
+You can hear him and I stumbling over some Yiddish that Rob sprinkled throughout the script to lend some authenticity to Kurt's Jewish heritage.
 Months away from the finished product, Kurt's last name was different and some of the dialogue would be massaged for the final film, but the core of the character shone through, his awkwardness and amiability revealing themselves in turn as he gets to know Hank for the first time.